-"It's no use talkin'," said Mr. Corntossel as he knocked the ashes out of his pipe.
+"It's no use talkin'," said Mr. Corn-tossel as he knocked the ashes out of his pipe.
 "This gover'ment ain't run right."
-"What's the matter?" asked the neighbor.
-"There ain't enough people to do the work.
-They're tryin' to put too much on to the war department.
-When it yas decided to have a war the war department applied fur men an' got 'em; it went shead an' licked the Spanlards an' wound the business up in a few months.
+"What's the matter?" asked war the war department applied fur men an' got 'em; it went ahead an' licked the Spaniards an' wourd the business up in a few months.
 War was easy.
-But if they want to open up an office that won't have anything but busy days an' all kinds of trouble, let 'em make arrangements fur a peace department."--Cloveland Leader.
+But if they want to open up an office that won't have anything but busy days an' all kinds of trouble. let 'em make arrangements fur a peace department."--Cleveland Leader.